knative/docs/blog/docs/events/knative-at-kubecon-na-2022.md

 [KubeCon + KnativeCon Europe 202](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/)
 kicks off in Detroit, MI.
-We are excited that the Knative community will be well represented at both events, and that, once again we are hosting a full day of Knative content at the [KnativeCon](https://events.linuxfoundation.org/knativecon-north-america/) co-located event.
+We are excited that the Knative community will be well represented at both events, and that once again we are hosting a full day of Knative content at the [KnativeCon](https://events.linuxfoundation.org/knativecon-north-america/) co-located event.

 We wanted to share with you a few of the Knative